Find Any Part in 3D: Experiments

-In Table 2 of the main paper, in order to evaluate all methods on the exact same data, we had to report results on subsets of \shapenetpart and \partnete because methods like PartSLIP++ and OpenMask3D are slow and infeasible to evaluate on the full test sets (\eg, OpenMask3D would take 628 hours on \partnete).
-Here we provide full-set results for methods that are feasible for full-set evaluation in \cref{table:miou_fullset} and \cref{table:miou_partnete_all}.
+In \cref{table:miou_compare_all}, \cref{table:miou_partnete}, \cref{table:miou_closed} of the main paper, in order to evaluate all methods on the exact same data, we had to report results on subsets of \shapenetpart and \partnete because methods like PartSLIP++ and OpenMask3D are slow and infeasible to evaluate on the full test sets (\eg, OpenMask3D would take 628 hours on \partnete).
+Here we provide full-set results for methods that are feasible for full-set evaluation in \cref{table:miou_shapenetp_full} and \cref{table:miou_partnete_all}.
 The ranking of methods on the full sets and the subsets are the same.
-Additionally, in Table 2 of the main paper we evaluate all methods with the ``\texttt{{part} of a {object}}'' prompt.
-We report results evaluated with various prompts on all datasets in \cref{table:miou_objaverse_all}, \cref{table:miou_shapenetp_sub}, \cref{table:miou_fullset}, and \cref{table:miou_partnete_all}.

-The subset indices for \shapenetpart can be found at \path{code/Find3D/model/evaluation/benchmark/benchmark_reproducibility/shapenetpart/subset_idxs.json} in the supplementary code folder, and indices for \partnete can be found at \path{code/Find3D/model/evaluation/benchmark/benchmark_reproducibility/shapenetpart/subsetidxs.json} in the supplementary code folder.
-The random rotations used for evaluation are saved at the same folders.
-Below we detail results on each dataset.